Dilation & Curettage (D&C): How it Is Done, Recovery & More

 There are three types of dilatation and curettage (D&C) procedures, each serving specific purposes, including:

-Therapeutic D&C;
+Therapeutic D&C

 Diagnostic D&C is performed to remove the remaining tissue after a miscarriage and prevent complications such as infection or excessive bleeding.

-Diagnostic D&C;
+Diagnostic D&C

 Diagnostic D&C is a procedure performed to investigate or diagnose certain gynecological conditions such as endometrial hyperplasia (abnormal thickening of the uterine lining), uterine polyps, or endometrial cancer.
 It involves dilating the cervix and scraping the lining of the uterus to collect tissue samples for examination (biopsy).

-In cases where abnormal Pap smear results indicate possible cervical or endometrial abnormalities, diagnostic D&C may be recommended to obtain tissue samples for further evaluation and diagnosis.
+If abnormal Pap smear results indicate possible cervical or endometrial abnormalities, diagnostic D&C may be recommended to obtain tissue samples for further evaluation and diagnosis.

 Additionally, when a woman experiences abnormal menstrual bleeding, such as heavy or irregular periods, diagnostic D&C can help determine the underlying cause by examining the uterine lining for abnormalities.

-Elective D&C.
+Elective D&C

 Elective D&C may be performed for certain gynecological conditions or as part of a planned treatment strategy.
 During this procedure, a tissue sample is taken from the cervix and sent to the laboratory for detailed examination.